V4Fire/Client/docs/tests/README.md

 }

 /**
- * Content to render into element
+ * Content to render into an element
  *
  * @example
  *